Preformationism: Elaboration

 In 1694, Nicolaas Hartsoeker, in his Essai de Dioptrique concerning things large and small that could be seen with optical lenses, produced an image of a tiny human form curled up inside the sperm, which he referred to in the French as petit l'infant and le petit animal.
 This image, depicting what historians now refer to as the homunculus, has become iconic of the theory of preformationism, and appears in almost every textbook concerning the history of embryological science.

 Philosopher Nicolas Malebranche was the first to advance the hypothesis that each embryo could contain even smaller embryos ad infinitum, like a Matryoshka doll.
 According to Malebranche, "an infinite series of plants and animals were contained within the seed or the egg, but only naturalists with sufficient skill and experience could detect their presence."
 (Magner 158-9) In fact, Malebranche only alleged this, observing that if microscopes enabled us to see very little animals and plants, maybe even smaller creatures could exist.
 He claimed that it was not unreasonable to believe that "they are infinite trees in only one seed," as he stated that we could already see chickens in eggs, tulips in bulbs, frogs in eggs.
 From this, he hypothesized that "all the bodies of humans and animals," already born and yet to be born, "were perhaps produced as soon as the creation of the world."

 Ova were known in some non-mammalian species, and semen was thought to spur the development of the preformed organism contained therein.
-The theory that located the homonculus in the egg was called ovism.
+The theory that located the homunculus in the egg was called ovism.
 But, when spermatozoa were discovered, a rival camp of spermists sprang up, claiming that the homunculus must come from the male.
 In fact, the term "spermatozoon," coined by Karl Ernst von Baer, means "seed animals."